-Manure should not be allowed to accumulate, but should be removed from stables daily.
-If deposited at a dumping ground, this should be fairly remote from habitations and in the direction of the prevailing summer winds.
+Manure Disposal.-Manure should not be allowed to accumulate, but should be removed from stables daily to a dumping ground fairly remote from habitations and in the direction of the prevailing summer winds.
 Only enough of this substance should be accumulated for fertilizing purposes and all excess should be burned.
 Where the smoke will not prove annoying, the heaps of manure may be allowed to smolder, and the fumes blowing over the fertilizer supply (if this is properly placed with reference to the wind) will aid in keeping flies away.
-If more rapid destruction is desirable, this may be accomplished in a destructor, or a crematory pit.
-An efficient and economical device for the incineration of manure is easily made by setting up a gridiron of old rails or pipes, a foot or so above the ground (Fig. 28).
-The manure is thrown on the grid and a fire started beneath, after which the drying refuse will serve as fuel for its own destruction.
-The method is thus economical in fuel and tending.
+If more rapid destruction is desirable, this may be accomplished in a destructor, or a crematory pit, or upon a rough gridiron of old rails or piping.
+When used as a fertilizer during fly season the manure should be promptly spread and worked into the soil. is not possible to remove the manure every day, a fly-proof vault should be built at the stable for its temporary storage.